k-sae/ign-reviews-Analysis/README.md

 # IGN-Reviews Analysis

-The aim is to know how IGN reviews impact the sales process of video games in the last 20 years
+the aim is to know how IGN reviews impact the sales of video games in the last 20 years

 ## what is [IGN](http://me.ign.com/en/)

 [![N|Solid](https://superrepo.org/static/images/icons/original/xplugin.video.ign_com.png.pagespeed.ic.mp10cLVn3C.png)](http://me.ign.com/en/)

-IGN is one of the largest video game reviewing sites, where many video gamers consider visiting it before purchasing any game
+IGN is on of the largest video game reviewing site, where many video gamers consider visiting it before purchasing any game

 ### Datasets
 1- [20 Years Of Games Analysis](https://www.kaggle.com/ash316/20-years-of-games-analysis)